- Sports & Classification

 Finishing fourth place at the 2010 World Equestrian Games

-Horse riding and equestrian has defined Grace Bowman’s young life.
-Behind the psychology student’s bubbly, positive exterior is a life inextricably linked to horse riding.
+Horse riding and equestrian has defined Grace Bowman’s young but tragic life.
+Behind the psychology student’s bubbly, positive exterior is a life inextricably linked for the better and the worse, to horse riding.

 Grace is extremely superstitious before she competes and must always have a four leaf clover and horseshoe in her pocket, two guardian angel pins over her heart (one for her mother and one for her father, who passed away in 2011) and wear her father’s wristwatch.